OmGaler/CronPot/k8s/README.md

 Invoke-RestMethod http://127.0.0.1:8080/analytics
 ```

-Expected result after seeding: the Kubernetes API should report the same recipe count as the local CLI.
+Expected result after seeding: the Kubernetes API reports the same recipe count as the local CLI.

 This copies files into the Kubernetes PVC.
 It does not require Git, and it avoids storing hundreds of Markdown files inside Kubernetes ConfigMaps.